huzaifahtariqahmed/Direct-Digital-Synthesizer/README.md

 ## Generated Sine Waves (Plotted in Matlab)

 The Amplitude values at every clock cycle along with the counter value are printed in the logs in the testbench.
-So that we could take the output, put it in the text files and import them in Matlab, to plot the sinewaves generated in verilog.
+So that we could take the output, put it in the text files and import them in Matlab, to plot the Sine Waves generated in verilog.
+The Matlab Script used for this is also given in this repository.
+The generated plots for various frequencies in the range of 10kHz-250kHz are shown below.

 ### 10kHz Sine Wave